1.1 Definitions. In these Conditions, the following definitions apply:

 Goods: the goods belonging to the Customer

 Order: the Customer’s order for the supply of Goods and/or Services

-2.1 The Order constitutes an offer by the Customer to purchase Goods and/or Services from the Supplier in accordance with these Conditions.
+2.1 The Order constitutes an offer by the Customer to purchase Services from the Supplier in accordance with these Conditions.

 2.2 The Contract constitutes the entire agreement between the parties.
 The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.

 2.3 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.4 Any quotation given by the Supplier shall not constitute an offer.